dimi-fn/Various-Data-Science-Scripts/Web Development/Responsive Web Design/README.md

 ### Custom CSS

 You can also apply styling to elements by their attribute values.
-E.g. if you want apply specific CSS to all checkboxes then you could do something like
+E.g. if you want apply specific CSS to all checkboxes then you could do something like:

     [type='checkbox'] {
     margin: 20px 0px 20px 0px;